retune/retune-main/docs/Architecture.md

 The page templates use [React Components](https://reactjs.org/docs/components-and-props.html) to split the page into self-contained chunks.
 Some components are reused in many pages e.g. [`../src/components/Collapsible`]() and others are only used in one page e.g. [`../src/components/Intro`]().

+## Managing page head

+To add things to the page `<head>`, try the following:

+1. See if there's a [gatsby plugin](https://www.gatsbyjs.org/plugins/) that will do this for you.
+For example, the matomo scripts are managed by [`gatsby-plugin-matomo`](https://www.gatsbyjs.org/packages/gatsby-plugin-matomo/)
+2. [Use Helmet](https://www.gatsbyjs.org/docs/add-page-metadata/#using-react-helmet-and-gatsby-plugin-react-helmet) to add the tags from a Component or a Page.
+The plugins are already loaded and ready to be used.
+See [`../src/components/Layout`](../src/components/Layout) for an example.

 ## CSS and typography

 ### Global text styles